 The Devon bus market share can be estimated by dividing the number of bus trips per head for Devon, from the Department for Transport's Bus Statistics (Table BUS0110a), by the number of total trips (by all modes) per head for the South West4, from the National Travel Survey (Table NTS9903).
-According to this metric, the bus market share has varied between 3% and 4% over the last decade, with the most recent figure (for 2018/19) being 3.0%.
+According to this metric, the bus market share has generally varied between 3% and 4% over the last decade, but reduced to 1.4% in 2020/21, likely influenced by guidance not to travel by public transport during parts of the COVID-19 pandemic.

-Figure 2-11: Devon bus market share, 2009/10 to 2018/19.
+Figure 2-11: Devon bus market share, 2009/10 to 2020/21.

 Census data provides more detail on the variations in bus usage by place of residence, albeit this data is from 2011, and considers only commuting trips.
-As illustrated in the table below, some 10% of Exeter resident commuters use bus, compared to just 2% in Ivybridge and Honiton.
+As illustrated in the table below, some 10% of Exeter resident commuters use bus, compared to just 2% in lyybridge and Honiton.
 In general, bus mode share was higher in 'urban' parishes (parishes with populations over 10,000) than in 'rural' parishes, as expected given the typically greater service provision in urban areas.